liaoxiong3x/DeepCreamPy/README.md

 # License

-Model is under CC BY-NC 3.0 License
+Model is licensed under CC BY-NC 3.0 License

-Code is under MIT License
+Code is licensed under MIT License

+Example image is property of besmiled https://www.pixiv.net/member.php?id=7902059 and allowed through Fair Use:

+Copyright Disclaimer: Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship and research.
+Fair use is a use permitted by copyright statute that might otherwise be infringing.
+Non-profit, educational or personal use tips the balance in favor of fair use.

+---

 Copyright (c) 2018 tadax